j-p-t/xyz-coordinates-to-point/README.md

 # xyz-coordinates-to-point

-* Creates a point feature class/layer from X, Y and Z coordinates (decimal degrees.)
+* Creates a point feature class/layer from X, Y and Z coordinates (decimal degrees)
-* User can specify output coordinate system
+* User can specify the output coordinate system
 * Output feature class added to active map; and stored as a shapefile on into a file geodatabase